 Let’s back up for a moment; this relationship is already moving too fast.

 When we talk about the future of love, we’re really talking about the future of sex.
 One precedes the other; the idea that people will come to prefer the company of artificially-intelligent humans over the real thing, like has already begun (as will be discussed in a moment), still begins and/or ends with a physical interaction.

 So, when you fall in love, you can remember that love is actually quantifiable.
 It might be a far leap from Tinder, where “love” is quantified by a bullet-point list of interests and life goals, and how attractive you can make yourself look on a phone screen, to sexbots, which takes away the need for even that and skips straight to the “perfect” mate with a price tag hanging from it.

-So this is what happens:
+So, this is what happens:

-Like so: The boards for “MGTOW” which stands for “Men Going Their Own Way” made up of a group of straight guys choosing, very aggressively, a lifestyle that “avoids legal and romantic entanglements with women at all costs.”
+As exemplified on the discussion boards for “MGTOW” which stands for “Men Going Their Own Way” made up of a group of straight guys choosing, very aggressively, a lifestyle that “avoids legal and romantic entanglements with women at all costs.”
 Here is how it goes down, as taken from the MEL Magazine article The Men Committed to Replacing Women With A.I.
 Sex Dolls:

 In it, numbCruncher argued that one way in which to Go His Own Way was to replace women with sex dolls and robots such as the life-like(ish) RealDoll.
 He began by crunching some numbs [sic throughout]: